 - What is the learning curve?

-Keeping these questions in mind (and a survey was taken on a Facebook group), we’ve shortlisted the following list of Best PHP frameworks in 2018 for you:
+Keeping these questions in mind (and a survey was taken on a Facebook group), we’ve shortlisted the following list of Best PHP frameworks for you:

-If frameworks were people, Laravel would probably be the king.
-If you want to code beautiful designs, you’re looking for Laravel since it’s positioned as the go-to PHP framework for web artisans.
+If frameworks were people, Laravel would be the king.
+If you want to code beautiful designs, choose Laravel since it’s positioned as the go-to PHP framework for web artisans.

-The reason for its wide popularity boils down to ease of use and virtually no learning curve.
-And despite that, it’s a framework developer use for some serious work.
-So it may seem like a simple tool at first, but it’s a beast when it comes to producing concrete work.
+Its vast popularity boils down to its ease of use and virtually no learning curve.
+And despite that, it’s a framework developers use for complex tasks.

-Laravel has many inbuilt features which supports rapid application development.
-It includes platform’s own templating engine called Blade, local development environment called Homestead, advanced RESTful routing system and many other features.
+Laravel has many inbuilt features which support rapid application development on any web hosting for PHP.
+It includes platform’s own templating engine, Blade, local development environment, Homestead, an advanced RESTful routing system and many other features.

 - If you are looking for an easy-to-learn framework